 Updates and revision to article footnotes

 Some footnotes in the articles “Networks” (2007) and “Capacity” (2008) reference the 2005 dissertation (Keeling, “Business”) which has since been superceded by the 2012 book (further details at the bottom below).
-For the benefit of readers of those two articles, the following substitutions update those articles’ existing footnote citations to the diss. by replacing them with more direct references to underlying sources and analysis.
+For the benefit of readers of those two articles, the following substitutions update those articles’ existing footnote citations to the dissertation by replacing them with more direct references to underlying sources and analysis.
 (For post-publication updates and corrections to the 2012 book, see here).

 Substitutions in the “Networks” article, listed by footnote (FN) number